- Home

 Charlottesville Homeowner Assistance Program (CHAP)

-In an effort to promote and preserve homeownership, the Charlottesville City Council offers grants of assistance to qualifying low- and moderate-income homeowners.
-These grants are intended to assist qualifying recipients with the ongoing costs of homeownership.
-The application period for this program runs from July 1 .
+To promote and preserve homeownership, Charlottesville City Council is once again offering Charlottesville Homeowner Assistance Program grants to assist qualified low and moderate income homeowners.
+This grant program is intended to assist qualified applicants with the ongoing costs of homeownership.
+The application period for this program runs from July 3 to September 1.

 Requirements: